Student Achievement, Five-year Graduation Rates & Retention

 88%

 Improvements in DFW% rates are seen best as decreases or negative percentages.
-Based on the courses displayed in the table below, the original 3 year average (2012-2014) of DFW percentages decreased from 30% overall to 27% in Fall 2016 and 25% in Fall 2018.
+Based on the courses displayed in the table below, the original 3-year average (2017-2019) of DFW percentages decreased and then increased from 30% overall to 24% in Fall 2019 and then 29% in Fall 2023.
 The decrease shows that less students are earning D, F or W in these classes overall.
-9 of the 26 classes listed in the table above have seen decreases over 10% since 2012-2014 and one class (BUAD 241) has seen its DFW rate fall from 36% to 0%.
-This is marked improvement over the earlier 3-year average.
+6 of the 22 classes listed in the table above have seen decreases of over 2-10% since 2017-2019 and one class (MATH 265) has seen its DFW rate fall from 22% to 11%.
+This is a marked improvement over the earlier 3-year average.

 % Change